-Unfortunately, not everyone has access to this sort of information, usually because their ancestry isn't well documented.
+Unfortunately, not everyone has access to that sort of information, usually because their ancestry isn't well documented.
 However, thanks to the advent of DNA testing kits over the past few years, people can, for the first time, use science - at home and relatively inexpensively - to learn more about their ethnic roots, genotype, traits, health risks, and more.
-The problem is, there are so many kits.
+The problem is, there are so many options to pick from.

 It's hard to determine which is better.
 It depends on your budget and what you want to get from a kit.
-If you search for "DNA testing kits" on Google right now, you will be served up hundreds of results, some of which you may have heard of before, thanks to TV adverts, but many of them will leave you scratching your heads.
+If you search for "DNA testing kits" on Google right now, you will be served up millions of results, some of which you may have heard of thanks to TV adverts, but many of them will leave you scratching your heads.
 To make it easier for you, we've detailed the most popular ones.

 What is a DNA testing kit?